LibrariesHacked/wuthering-hacks/README.md

 Both the catalogue and item extracts are fairly large files (29MB and 27MB).
 Given that this project mainly processes data client-side (in the web browser), those files are too large to expect users to download.

 We mainly need aggregated data (e.g. x thousand items, x thousand items of a particular category).
 For this purpose I have created a single aggregated dataset for catalogue and items.
 This is made smaller by using Ids for category and branch.
-These are then included as a lookup in separate exports.
+These lookups are then included as a separate export.

 | Field | Description | Example |
 |------ | ----------- | ------- |